lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This gives the list of parameters that need to be defined in the technology-specific documents, technology developper must evaluate that L2 has strong enough integrity checking to match SCHC's assumption:

 * LPWAN Architecture.
-Explain the SCHC entities, how/where are they be represented in the corresponding technology architecture.
+Explain the SCHC entities (Compression and Fragmentation), how/where are they be represented in the corresponding technology architecture.

+* L2 fragmentation decision

 * Rule ID number of rules

 * Size of the Rule ID

-* The way the Rule id is sent (L2 or L3) and how (describe)
+* The way the Rule ID is sent (L2 or L3) and how (describe)

 * Fragmentation delivery reliability mode used in which cases